moby/moby/docs/reference/run.md

     $ docker run -a stdin -a stdout -i -t ubuntu /bin/bash

+If you specify `-i` without STDIN attached, you may encounter unexpected results.
+Consider the following example:

+    $ docker run -a stderr -a stdout -i --sig-proxy=true ubuntu bash

+Any tty-generated signals (ctrl-c, etc) will appear to be ignored.
+Note, however, when --sig-proxy=false tty signals are generated and the client responds (not the container).
+For this reason, unless you have a use for running -i without STDIN attached, it is recommended to run -i with -a stdin or leave the -a out to attach to STDIN by default.

 For interactive processes (like a shell), you must use `-i -t` together in order to allocate a tty for the container process. `-i -t` is often written `-it` as you'll see in later examples.
 Specifying `-t` is forbidden when the client